Strawberry Lemonade, oh my!

 One of the things I love the best about this new container is that it won’t blend the ice.
 The ice will, however, help to chill the ingredients.
 When you pour into your glass you are ready to go!

-I also love that I don’t have to peel the lemons!
-In the past, I used to quite often make Lemonade Slush or Watermelon Limeade and I’d have to painstakingly peel them lemons and limes.
+A common question I get asked is whether you need to peel lemons to make blender lemonade.
+With a normal blender or blender jar, the answer would be yes.
+However, with the Aer Disc, you don’t have to peel the lemons!
+In the past, I used to quite often make Strawberry Lemonade or Watermelon Limeade and I’d have to painstakingly peel them lemons and limes.
 No more – just slice and toss in the blender jar and be amazed.